What is depression?

-In moderate to severe cases of depression, or where previous treatment approaches have not been effective, you may be offered antidepressants.
+In moderate to severe depression, or where previous treatment has not been effective, you may be offered antidepressants.
 Initially you will usually be prescribed the lowest possible dose of a drug.
-The effects of antidepressants may not be immediately noticeable, it typically takes around four weeks for the drug to take effect.
+You may not notice any effect immediately, as it typically takes around four weeks for antidepresants to take effect.
 You will be reviewed regularly to check whether the drug and dose you are taking are effective.
 Your dose may be increased, or your treatment may be changed if you are not seeing any benefit, or if you are experiencing intolerable side-effects.
 Some people may start to feel better after a short period of time, but it is important not to stop taking your medication without talking to your health professionals as this can result in your depression coming back.

 If depression comes back

 It is helpful to recognise if you are beginning to feel low again to try and help prevent further episodes, as for some people depression can recur.
-Approaches to help you might include keeping a diary, or there are also apps that can help you to monitor your social activity, exercise and sleep patterns - you might spot some changes that reflect your drop in mood.
-Using strategies that have helped you previously such as CBT could help you stay well.
+You might try keeping a diary, or using an app to monitor your social activity, exercise and sleep patterns - you might spot some changes that reflect your drop in mood.
+Using strategies that have helped you previously, such as CBT, could help you stay well.